 - Add in the dates and continue to mix, stopping to press down as needed.

-- Add in the rest of the ingredients and process until it forms a dough.
-If it's not coming together, add a little water until it does.
+- Add in the rest of the ingredients and process until it forms a thick dough.

-- Remove and press into a loaf pan lined with wax paper.
+- Remove and press into a small square baking pan lined with wax or parchment paper.